anthlasserre/strapi-zapier/README.md

 2. Select your "Order" content type
 3. Connect to Gmail "Send Email" action
 4. Send notification emails when order status changes

+### Example 4: Create a New Blog Post from a Form Submission

+1. Set up a Zap with "New Form Submission" trigger (from your form service)
+2. Connect to "Create Entry (Advanced)" action
+3. Select your "Blog Post" content type
+4. Map form fields to the dynamically generated content type fields
+5. Automatically create published blog posts from form submissions

 ## Development